 In a big improvement over previous models, there is a tablet holder available.
 Perfect for watching TV or listening to music while you exercise.

-Positives are the overwhelming, mostly short and generally say that the CT300 is indeed a basic home elliptical trainer – though is great value for money.
+Positives are the overwhelming majority, mostly short – and generally say that the CT300 is a great basic home elliptical trainer – great value for money.

 Make sure you check the latest feedback for yourself, this is always entertaining as well as informative.